navyboys/navyboys.github.io/source/_posts/2016/2016-03-01-command-line-basics.markdown

 ## `~/.bash_profile`

-`~/.bash_profile` is the name of file used to **store environment settings**.
+`~/.bash_profile` or `.bashrc` is the name of file used to **store environment settings**.
 It is commonly called the _bash profile_.
 When a session starts, it will load the contents of the bash profile before executing commands.

 - The `~` represents the user's **home directory**.
 - The `.` indicates a **hidden** file.